izzy57467/ML_From_Scratch/README.md

 ## Logistic Regression Results

 Here are the results that were outputted to my terminal.
 It shows my x and y coefficients with a pretty low error and predicted the result of an inputted value.
+My values for accuracy, sensitivty, and specificity were pretty low but still around the 50% threshold.

 ```
 Reading line 1